 One of the primary concerns with shower water is the presence of chemicals such as chlorine and fluoride.
 While these chemicals are added to water to disinfect it, they can be harmful if ingested in large quantities.
 In addition, showerheads can harbor bacteria like Legionella, which can cause severe respiratory infections.
 It’s also possible for viruses like Norovirus to survive in shower water, which can lead to stomach illnesses if ingested.
 Therefore, it’s generally advised to avoid drinking shower water and opt for drinking water from a safe source.

-You may also like: Can I Shower After LASIK?
-Important Information to Know
+You may also like: Can I Take a Shower After a Tooth Extraction?
+What You Need to Know

 The Role of Chlorine in Shower Water Safety